bakeiro/Light-PHP-documentation/src/index.md

 This framework comes with a sample website including all the basic things (`login`, `database structure`, `session management`, `navbar`, `admin panel`, `framework css`...).
 So if you start a project you don't have to start from the beginning, just start adapting your project to the sample site so a part of work is done!
-This framework it's optimized for Apache web servers, and MySql servers.

 More info  [Github project](https://github.com/bakeiro/Light-PHP/)